-- The plant room or enclosure needs to be mechanically ventilated at the rate of 4.14 m3/h of fresh air per kW or rated heat input. - It is a requirement that the mechanical ventilation shall be of the 'input' type with either natural or mechanical extraction.
-Where mechanical extraction is selected then the extraction rate should be 5%-10% less than the input rate. - Systems of mechanical extraction with a natural inlet shall not be used - It is necessary to provide an automatic means to safely inhibit heater(s) operation should mechanical air supply fail for any reason.
+- The plant room or enclosure needs to be mechanically ventilated at the rate of 4.14 m3/h of fresh air per kW or rated heat input. - ventilation shall be of the 'input' type with either natural or mechanical extraction.
+Where mechanical extraction is selected then the extraction rate should be 5%-10% less than the input rate. - Systems of mechanical extraction with a natural inlet shall not be used - It is necessary to provide an automatic means to safely inhibit heater(s)

+operation should mechanical air supply fail for any reason